aheze/AppClipQuickStart/README.md

 17. Once your app has been approved, try going to `https://aheze.github.io/MyAppClipWebsite/`.
 You should see the app clip!

 That should be it.
+You can find a live example at [getfind.app](https://getfind.app/).

 If you have any questions, here's my contact info:

 - Discord - [aheze#3125](https://discord.com/users/743230678795288637)
 - Reddit - [u/aheze](https://www.reddit.com/user/aheze)